How to wire your pinball machine¶

 The FAST Nano and FAST Neuron controllers are both part of the FAST Modern Platform.
 While they have many similarities, (they use the same I/O boards, for example), the Nano could be considered "first generation" and the Neuron is "second generation."
 As such, there are a few key differences between the two when it comes to wiring your pinball machine.

 The biggest difference is that Nano machines require 48-volt, 12-volt, and 5-volt power supplies, while the Neuron only requires 48-volt and 12-volt supplies.
-The Neuron also uses a low-voltage main power switch while the Nano uses a line-voltage switch.
+The Neuron also offers a computer-controlled main power switch option while the Nano uses a traditional line-voltage switch.
 This means the power supplies, power filter board, FAST power, and cabinet power guides are all slightly different between the two.

 The Neuron also supports more types of LEDs, and delivers power to them differently than the Nano, so the LED guides are different.